-The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 203 units in January 2019.
-This was a decrease of 11.7% from January 2018 and was a just a couple of transactions ahead of both the five and 10-year averages for that month.
+The number of homes sold through the MLS® System of the BC Northern Real Estate Board totaled 430 units in May 2019.
+This was down 9.5% from May 2018 but stood close to both the five and 10-year averages for the month.

 The Board cautions that the average residential price is a useful figure only for establishing trends and comparisons over a period of time.
 It does not indicate an actual price for a home due to the wide selection of housing available over a vast geographic area (the Board serves an area covering over 600,000 square kilometers or 72% of the province).

-Months of inventory numbered 7.4 at the end of January 2019, up a bit from the 7.1 months recorded at the end of January 2018 but below the long-run average of 9.6 months for this time of year.
+Months of inventory numbered 5.5 at the end of May 2019, up from the 4.6 months recorded at the end of May 2018 but below the long-run average of 6.5 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 Sales of all property types numbered 511 units in May 2019, down 9.1% from May 2018.
 The total value of all properties sold was $151.5 million, edging down 2% from May 2018.